 Places to unpack

-· The Boma Nairobi; the hotel is a perfect pre or post safari base with a spa and health club to add to the flavour.
+· The Boma Nairobi; the hotel is a perfect pre or post-safari base with a spa and health club to add to the flavor.
 More to that the hotel is very close to the capital city.

 Deluxe room with three guests extra at 28,773 (288USD) Kenya shillings per night